myrontuttle/kizlar-agha/README.md

 [![GitLab CI](https://img.shields.io/badge/GitLab%20CI-FC6D26?logo=gitlab&logoColor=fff)](#)
 [![GitHub Actions](https://img.shields.io/badge/GitHub_Actions-2088FF?logo=github-actions&logoColor=white)](#)

-Template for a new AI Cloud project.

-Click on [<kbd>Use this template</kbd>](https://github.com/aminedjeghri/ai-cloud-project-template/generate) to start your own project!
+In the Ottoman Empire, the Kizlar Agha was the highest ranking eunuch in charge of the sultanate's harem.

 <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/palette/macchiato.png" width="400" />

-This project is a generative ai template.
+This project is for coordinating:
+- [ ] Creation and editing of chatbot profiles
+- [ ] Creation and review of profile images
+- [ ] Creation and refinement of chat scenarios
+- [ ] Creation of scenario images
+- [ ] Creation of scenario video clips
+- [ ] Chat conversations in scenarios
+- [ ] Text To Speach (TTS)

 It contains the following features: LLMs, information extraction, chat, rag & evaluation.
-It uses LLMs(local or cloud),streamlit (with and without fastapi) & Promptfoo as an evaluation and redteam framework for your AI system.
+It uses LLMs(local or cloud), streamlit (with and without fastapi) & Promptfoo as an evaluation and redteam framework for your AI system.

 | Test embeddings                                       | Test chat                                            |
 |-------------------------------------------------------|------------------------------------------------------|